 We now switch continents and I will tell you about a confrontation, similar to the one described at the beginning of this article, which I experienced in Germany.
-For a number of years I used to edit a magazine, on computers, chess and artificial intelligence.
-It was bimonthly, and every two months me and a colleague spent a week, mainly in his house, editing and lay-outing a new edition.
+For a number of years I used to edit a magazine.
+It was bimonthly, and every two months a colleague and I spent a week, mainly in his house, editing and lay-outing a new edition.
 Our daily sessions lasted 12 to 16 hours and were quite exhausting.

 “Why are you out at this time of the night?” the policeman asked.
 I told him I was editing a magazine at my co-editor’s house and was finished for the day.
 I showed him a couple of galleys I had on the seat next to me.
 “Okay, sir,” he said, “drive safely, and in future always remember to carry your papers with you.
 Good night.”
 And let me go.

 As I read the international news (or try not to) I see what is happening in the US: highly weaponized cops kill over 1000 people a year (including 30 armed with toy guns, like 13-year-old Andy Lopez, who was shot ten seconds and 12-year-old 12-year-old Tamir Rice, who was shot two seconds after the police car pulled up).
 While these killings by US cops are horrible and terrifying, and some of them truly malicious, there is one thing I must say: in many cases, as in Lavish Reynolds’ video above, you get the impression that the police officers themselves are terrified.
 Watch the first minute of the Reynolds video: you can hear the police officer yelling hysterically: “I told him not to reach for it, I told him to get his hands out.”